davidantaki/covey_town_spotify_jukebox_area/README.md

 ### Setting up the backend

-To run the backend, you will need a Twilio account.
+To run the backend, you will need a Twilio account and a Spotify account.

 Twilio provides new accounts with $15 of credit, which is more than enough to get started.
 To create an account and configure your local environment:

 1. Go to [Twilio](https://www.twilio.com/) and create an account.
 You do not need to provide a credit card to create a trial account.